 Operating a Ford Expedition isn’t a cheap endeavor, but the 2018’s improved fuel economy lessens the pain, if only slightly.

 It’s still the size of a bus and as efficient as government, but the 2018 Ford Expedition’s EPA best rating of 17 mpg, 24 highway, 20 combined on rear-drive, V-6 models is enough to earn 5 out of 10 points on our fuel economy scale.
 (Read more about how we rate cars.)

-Ford claims improvements of up to 2 mpg on the city cycle, and 3 mpg on the highway cycle compared to the outgoing model.
+That's an improvement of 2 mpg on the city cycle, and 3 mpg on the highway cycle compared to the outgoing model.

 Improvements for 2018 range from an aluminum body that shaves the curb weight from last year’s lightest model—a two-wheel-drive, short-wheelbase Expedition—from 5,562 pounds to 5,433 pounds, while a thriftier 10-speed automatic from the F-150 is a better partner to the standard 3.5-liter, twin-turbocharged V-6.

 Long-wheelbase Expedition Max SUVs with rear-wheel drive carry ratings of 17/23/19 mpg.
 Short-wheelbase models with four-wheel drive are rated at 17/22/19 mpg; with 4WD and a long wheelbase, the Expedition's pegged at 16/21/18 mpg.